yechielw/pythonAPI/README.md

 to inssure you have all the dependencies
 4. then just run the main file by:
 `python3 main.py`
-5. acess the servers IP via the browers (you may need to allow access in the firewall settings)
+5. acess the servers IP via the browers (you may need to mayodify the firewall settings)